NSW Cookie banner component

 I evaluated 48 customer websites and competitor design systems looking at common themes, and identifying potential gaps.
 The purpose of the evaluation focused on:

 The creation of the banner involved me looking at common elements between each tier, looking at which smaller components from the NSW Design System could be used and how they fit together.
-By focusing on the reuse of these smaller, modular components, we were able to establish a solid foundation, addressing potential accessibility issues and ensured they displayed correctly across various devices and screen sizes with minimal effort.
+By focusing on reusing these modular components, I established a solid foundation that addressed potential accessibility issues and ensured they displayed correctly across various devices and screen sizes.

-I then looked at the position of the banner.
-Given the importance of accessibility, especially in government, the consensus was that the banner would appear relative as the first element on the page.
-Even though 80% of the banners reviewed were fixed to the screen, we didn't want to run the risk of obstructing any content, and disrupting the reading order for users who rely on tabbing to navigate the page.
-Part of this process, I also looked at other UI elements such as the Global Alert, which could potentially be displayed at the same time, in the same position.
-This assessment included considering their display priority and identifying potential conflicts, such as micro-interactions and color use.
+Given the high priority of accessibility in government, placement played a key role in the design.
+Although 80% of the banners reviewed were fixed to the screen, risking content obstruction and disrupting the reading order for users who rely on tabbing to navigate - this consideration was crucial.
+As part of the process, I also examined other UI elements, such as the Global Alert, which could potentially appear simultaneously in the same position.
+This assessment considered display priorities and potential conflicts, including micro-interactions and color usage.

 Once we had a clear understanding of the design requirements, I created a prototype, allowing us to evaluate how well it met the needs of our customers and their users.